 The present rate of contribution is 4.75% of the wages payable to an employee, rounded off to the next higher rupee as the share of the employer whereas the share of the employee is 1.75% of the wages.
 The deduction and not deposit of the contribution of the employees is also treated as a criminal breach of trust which is punishable under Section 406 of IPC.
 There is a provision of the penal interest on the delayed deposits of the ESI contribution by the employees.

-For any urgent or contingent requirement of ESI experts, call our board number 011-2335 5388 with full details, we have experts available to handle any such matter.
+For any urgent or contingent requirement of ESI experts, mail us the full details, we have experts available to handle any such matter.

 Important services of Employees State Insurance Law in India: